benvaljean/benvaljean.github.io/tech/index.md

 <div class="home">

+This is a blog with **no recent** posts with a **recent** migration from Mediawiki to Jekyll.
+Further to doing it I will probably use Wordpress instead, so some things might not work correctly and will probably not get fixed for now.

 <h1 class="page-heading">Posts by tag</h1>
 {% for tag in site.tags %}
   {% assign t = tag | first %}